PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

     <img src="assets/joblist_pending.png" width="270" height="550"/>
     <img src="assets/job_sda_expired.png" width="270" height="550"/>

     Each cell on this page represents a single job assigned to the logged in technician.
-The cell contains information, including job name, the number of devices on which the technician must execute the job, SDA token expiry date/time, and device location.
+The information in the cell includes job name, the number of devices on which the technician must execute the job, SDA token expiry date/time, and device location.

     Job states:

     - **Ready** - Blue icon, indicates that the job's assets and a valid SDA token have been synchronized and are ready for offline execution.
-    - **All done** - Green icon, indicates all tasks associated to the job ran on all assigned devices.
+    - **All done** - Green icon, indicates that all tasks associated to the job ran on all assigned devices.
 The job runs are ready to be uploaded to Device Management.
     - **Not available** - Yellow icon, indicates the job is not ready for offline execution because you have not yet downloaded all assets related to the job.
-    - **Expired** - Red icon, indicates the token associated to the job has expired; therefore, the job is not ready for offline execution.
+    - **Expired** - Red icon, indicates the token associated to the job has expired and, therefore, the job is not ready for offline execution.
 Tap the job cell to open the **Job details** page and request a new SDA token.

        **Note:** You need internet access to request a new SDA token.

 1. Execute the job on your nearby IoT devices using the PDM mobile application:

-    1. Go to the **Job details** page and tap **Run Job**.
+    1. Tap a job cell to open the **Job details** page.

+    1. Tap **Run Job**.

         <img src="assets/job_swipe_run_device.png" width="270" height="550"/>